UNdot33K/ScriptKiddie_AV/README.md

 1. Press Start > search > task scheduler

-2. ACTIONS > CREATE TASK [Fill the name "SFR_AV"]
+2. ACTIONS > CREATE TASK [Fill the name 'SC_AV']

 3. RUN WITH HIGHEST PRIVILEGES

-4. ACTIONS [browse for "main.bat"]
+4. ACTIONS [browse for 'main.bat']

 5. TRIGGERS [Start task on workstation unlock]

 6. SETTINGS [Allow task run on demand]

-7. On the desktop create a shortcut for the "main.bat"
+7. On the desktop create a shortcut for the 'main.bat'

 8. Press Start > search > shell:startup [ENTER]